openshift/installer/docs/user/aws/install.md

 INFO Login to the console with user: kubeadmin, password: XXXX
 ```

+This creates an encrypted AMI for the bootstrap and control-plane machines.
+The encrypted AMI is [copied][encrypted-copy] from the AMI configured in the control-plane machine-API provider spec, which is RHCOS by default.
+The encryption uses the default EBS key for your target account and region (`aws kms describe-key --key-id alias/aws/ebs`).
+The encrypted AMI is deregistered by `destroy cluster`.

 ### Running Cluster

 In Route53, there will be a new, private hosted zone (for internal lookups):